TroniusGaming/yapi/Events.md

 ### module-event

-Trigered for every event on this host - only forwarded to and viewers of this module
+Triggered for every event on this host - only forwarded to and viewers of this module

 #### Event Data